Plug-in electric vehicles in Hong Kong: Current figures

 In 2009, 28 local EVs were registered; as of 30 April 2016, 5,042 EVs (4,899 were private vehicles) were registered for road use.
 In October 2017, there were 11,039 EVs for road use, up from less than 100 at the end of 2010.
 As of 2017, 73 EV models from eight countries have been type-approved by the Transport Department.
 These include 51 models for private cars and motorcycles and 22 models for public transport and commercial vehicles.
 There is a 3% growth in new EV registrations, which is higher than other developed automobile markets.
 From January to May 2015, more than 1,110 longer-range models of Tesla EVs were sold, accounting for nearly 95% in the EV market.

+As of the end of June 2023, the total is 60,943 EVs.
+At present, 240 EV models from 16 economies have been type-approved by the Transport Department.
+These include 187 models for private cars and motorcycles and 53 models for public transport and commercial vehicles.

 Over 1,300 public chargers are spread throughout all 18 local districts, whereas one public charger is available for use by four EVs on average.
 921 chargers are standard, 239 are medium, 15 are CHAdeMO quick chargers and 145 are quick chargers with transferable charging standards.
 The chargers can fully charge an EV within 30 minutes, compared to 8 hours previously.
 The government and other stakeholders are determined to enhance the charging efficiency of these public charging infrastructures through various ongoing infrastructure-led collaborations.
-For example, Charge Hong Kong, a non-profit organisation, is working to increase charging facilities in public areas and upgrade the existing public standard chargers to the medium or multi-standard quick type.
+For example, Charge Hong Kong, a non-profit organization, is working to increase charging facilities in public areas and upgrade the existing public standard chargers to the medium or multi-standard quick type.

 Under the Pilot Green Transport Fund, 92 EVs were included for trial under a total subsidy of around $96 million in total.
 The two models of electric vans as interim trial reflected that 50–80% of the fuel costs were saved with no negative and uncertain outcomes in terms of their batteries and performance.
 These reflected that EVs are compatible with local operating conditions with huge green innovative development potentials in the future.